maxi-moto/crypto_challenge/README.md

 # Crypto Challenge
 My solutions to the Matasano Crypto Challenge.

-I want to learn Rust and OCaml, so I thought I'd give it a shot with these challenges.
-Please exucse any syntax or convention errors, I'll fix them as I learn more!

-On occasion, I might want to give these problems a shot in languages I use more often, like C++ and Java.
-I might even try javascript just because.
+There are solutions in a few different languages because I think this is a good challenge to learn new ones with.

+Languages so far:
+Java
+Rust